Kara (South Korean group): 2012: Karasia, Pandora, and Girls Forever

 On September 5, 2012, the group released a special album entitled Kara Collection in Japan.
 The album includes the members' solo songs performed on their first tour, Karasia, in Japanese.
 The album debuted at number three on Oricon's Weekly Albums Chart with debut sales of 47,533 copies sold on its first week.
 On October 17, the group released their seventh Japanese single, "Electric Boy".
 The single debuted at number two on Oricon's Weekly Singles Chart with sales of 57,942 copies sold on its first week.
 On October 29, the group achieved their first number one single on Billboard's Japan Hot 100 when "Electric Boy" jumped to the top position.
 The single has been certified gold by the RIAJ.
 In the same month, DSP announced the release of the group's third Japanese album, Girls Forever, which was released on November 14.
 The album included the singles "Speed Up / Girl's Power" and "Electric Boy" as well as the 2012 versions of the singles from their previous album.
 It debuted on Oricon's Weekly Album Chart at number two with first week sales of 73,224 copies.
 DSP also announced that the group will hold a concert in the Tokyo Dome on January 6, 2013.
 This makes the group the first female South Korean act to hold a concert at this particular venue.
 On December 14, 2012, Kara released a short version of Orion.
 The full version was released on December 17, 2012.

 2013: Fantastic Girls and Full Bloom

 On January 6, Kara held a special New Years concert at Tokyo Dome in Japan, titled "Karasia 2013 Happy New Year in Tokyo Dome".
 The concert was successful, selling out all 45,000 tickets within five minutes and became the first Korean girl group to hold a concert at the Tokyo Dome.
-During the concert, the group announced that there will be an anime series from the girl group, entitled "KARA the Animation," and it is expected to air in early 2013.
-The show depicted the animated version of the members.
-On March 1, the anime series premiered, which featured five 27 minute episodes about each of the members pursuing different careers.
-Two feature Jiyoung as a firefighter and Nicole as a captain of a ship.
+During the concert, the group announced that there will be an anime series from the girl group depicting animated versions of the members, entitled KARA the Animation.
+On March 1, the anime series premiered, which featured five 27 minute episodes about each of the members pursuing different careers; for example, two feature Jiyoung as a firefighter and Nicole as a captain of a ship.
 The show aired in Japan and South Korea.